allentiak/debian-graph/README.md

 or [debian-package-neo4j.md](debian-package-neo4j.md).

 The scripts here are:

-- `pull-udd.pl` queries the UDD and downloads the two tables for packages and sources.
+- `pull-udd.pl` queries the UDD dump file and downloads the two tables for packages and sources.
 Needs DBI::PG Perl module.
+It takes as first parameter the UDD dump file.
 This script needs quite some time, as the server is not fast.
 Please be patient.
-- `generate-graph.pl` is a Perl script that reads the two csv files generated from `pull-udd.pl` and generates csv files ready to be imported into Neo4j
+- `generate-graph.pl` reads the two CSV files generated from `pull-udd.pl` and generates CSV files ready to be imported into Neo4j.
+It takes as first parameter the UDD dump file.
-- `sort-uniq.sh` ensures that duplicate lines are removed from the csvs
+- `sort-uniq.sh` ensures that duplicate lines are removed from the CSVs.
-- `build-db.sh` assembles the proper command line for `neo4j-import`
+- `build-db.sh` assembles the proper command line for `neo4j-import`.
-- `build-all.sh` glues everything together
+- `build-all.sh` glues everything together.
+It takes as first parameter the UDD dump file.

 Once the scripts have been executed, the Neo4j database files are generated in `debian-neo4j`.